Golden Globe Awards: The winners list

 Riley Keough - "The Girlfriend Experience"

 Sarah Paulson - "The People v.
 O.J.
-Simpson: American Crime Story"
+Simpson: American Crime Story" *WINNER

 Charlotte Rampling - "London Spy"